 The evaluation of applications will be completed by the doctoral admissions and recruitment committee in the College of Community and Public Affairs.
 Competitive funding packages including tuition, annual stipend, and comprehensive health insurance are available for highly qualified candidates.
 Individuals who would like to pursue the interdisciplinary doctorate in Community and Public Affairs on a part-time basis are also encouraged to apply.
 A course of study and a timeline will be determined for each part-time candidate through discussions with the program director initially, and subsequently reviewed, revised as needed, and confirmed by the student's doctoral committee.

 - official transcripts of all undergraduate and graduate level coursework,

 - curriculum vitae or resume,

 - well substantiated written statement of approximately 3-4 pages that describes the applicant's background, interests, and preparation in pursuing an interdisciplinary doctoral studies program, as well as career goals related to pursing a research degree,

 - three (3) letters of recommendation from individuals familiar with the applicant's academic background and record

 - a writing sample, and

-Selected applicants will be invited for a campus interview in early February to meet with faculty and students.
+Selected applicants will be invited for a campus interview in late February to meet with faculty and students.
 Applicants are typically notified in writing of final admissions decisions in March.